|

 up with the cubs, and still they send me their literature.

-about large sums of money.
+large sums of money.
 I shall keep that letter.
-The mortgage endowment
+The mortgage endowment is

-is finishing within the next year, and far from being the moneyspinner
+finishing within the next year, and far from being the moneyspinner that our

-that our financial advisor (father in law!) claimed it would be, it’s
+financial advisor (father in law!) claimed it would be, it’s actually

 BT again